harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-pss-10.md

 * [RAPI vs DASI](/compare-harmonise-instruments/alcoholism/rapi-vs-dasi)

 Harmony, by employing advanced natural language processing and AI technology, simplifies and streamlines the procedure for psychologists.
 The comparison between SDQ vs PSS-10 becomes less subjective and more systematic when using Harmony.
 Harmony uses large language models to conduct a thorough comparison between questionnaires like the SDQ vs PSS-10 and provides a percentage match for each item.
-The SDQ, for example, is used for behavioral screening for individuals aged 2-17, while PSS-10 gauges stress perception within the past month.
+The SDQ, for example, is used for behavioural screening for individuals aged 2-17, while PSS-10 gauges stress perception within the past month.